How To Design And Build The Best Website For Your Restaurant

 Here are just a few of the things we think are essential to any restaurant’s website.

 Let’s start with a quick fact - 81% of smartphone users have used their phone to find a restaurant online in the last month.
 In our own experience, around 60%-75% of all visitors coming to websites that we manage for our clients is coming from smartphones.
-With this in mind, we design many sites with a ‘mobile first’ strategy - as fewer visitors are looking at your website on desktop computers than ever.
+With this in mind, we design many sites with a ‘mobile first’ strategy - as fewer and fewer visitors are looking at your website on desktop computers.

 It is important for your restaurant to have a mobile responsive site.
 This means that when the site is loaded on a smartphone, the layout is modified from the desktop site to fit the smaller screens on smartphones.
 If you don’t have a responsive site, it won’t function well on a smartphone, and users will get frustrated.
 These users (and your potential guests) will “bounce” from your site quickly and simply find another restaurant with a site they can easily navigate.